BlackEagle002/netscanner/README.md

 thanks alot guys.
 Hope you all will support me

-for further issues with this progeam u can talk with me on instagram my username :- @its_me_abhishek002
+for further issues regarding programme u can talk with me on instagram my username :- @its_me_abhishek002